microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 NotPlanned

 ### Change Description
-Windows Forms Framework is improving how it works with accessibility technologies to better support Windows Forms customers.
+Windows Forms is improving how it works with accessibility technologies to better support Windows Forms customers.
 These include the following changes:
 - Changes to improve display during High Contrast mode.
 - Changes to improve the property browser experience.
 Property browser improvements include:
   - Better keyboard navigation through the various drop-down selection windows.